 To the AJC staff gathered around the conference table, Father Kilbride’s voice was like a replay of the voices of the few Jews who managed to flee from Germany, Hungary, and Poland to Paris, London, and New York in the early 1940’s to stir the world’s conscience to come to the aid of their doomed brothers.
 Back then, the cries for succor fell on unbelieving ears.
 Just 25 years later, this could not be allowed to happen again.

 The photographs and report of the Catholic priests fulfilled their function: the crisis in Biafra became the first non-Jewish event for which the AJC engaged.
-Within a few weeks, twenty-one American Jewish organisations combined their forces and created the American Jewish Emergency Effort for Biafran Relief.
+Within a few weeks, twenty-one American Jewish organizations combined their forces and created the American Jewish Emergency Effort for Biafran Relief.

 The Irish-Jewish joint venture was only one link in a large network of humanitarian activists that emerged around Biafra in mid-1968.
-Throughout the summer, newspaper and magazine readers and TV viewers across the West were shocked by relentless images of starving Biafran children.
+Throughout the summer, newspaper and magazine readers and TV viewers across the West were shocked by relentless images of starving Biafran children (Figure 10.1).

 Fig. 10.1 Here

 Biafra committees mushroomed across Western Europe and North America.
-The publics in France, Germany, the UK and the United States – the countries on which this essay focuses – were among the most active.
-Activists united in transnational protest networks, harshly criticised governments for their inaction, and raised funds for relief operations.
+The publics in France, Germany, the United Kingdom, and the United States – the countries on which this chapter focuses – were among the most active.
+Activists united in transnational protest networks, harshly criticized governments for their inaction, and raised funds for relief operations.
 A civil war between Nigeria and Biafra, which had eluded journalistic attention for a year, became an international media and protest event.

 Recent historical scholarship has evoked the “power of images” as a common topos.
-Art historian Horst Bredekamp coined the term “image acts” to emphasize the performative function of images: that they can make us think, feel or even act.
+Art historian Horst Bredekamp coined the term “image acts” to emphasize the performative function of images: that they can make us think, feel, or even act.
 According to various observers, these television and print images horrified contemporaries and stirred them to action.
-In view of the tangible effects that the images’ global dissemination exerted on the war’s course of events, this essay interprets photographs from Biafra as such an “image act.
-“However: what exactly was it about these pictures that produced such an impact?
+In view of the tangible effects that the images’ global dissemination exerted on the war’s course of events, this chapter interprets photographs from Biafra as such an “image act.
+“However, what exactly was it about these pictures that produced such an impact?

-As the opening episode of this essay suggests, the particular power of these images stemmed from their association with the Holocaust.
+As the opening episode of this chapter suggests, the particular power of these images stemmed from their association with the Holocaust.
 The images from Biafra reminded countless contemporaries in Western Europe and the United States of the photographs taken during the liberation of the Nazi concentration camps; fears of an “African Auschwitz” abounded.
 These associations were also cultivated by Biafran propaganda, which relied heavily on allegations of genocide and a language of comparisons connecting the Biafran crisis with the fate of Europe’s Jews during World War II.

 Photographs do not stand by themselves.
-They become intelligible only through textual contextualisation and references to other pictures; the potentially boundless space of meanings can thus be limited.
+They become intelligible only through textual contextualization and references to other pictures; the potentially boundless space of meanings can thus be limited.
 This holds true especially for images that horrify.
 Their shock effect is often due to associations with images we already know – and fear.
 The reading of the remembered images does not remain untouched either: through these associations they are called to mind again, and comparisons with other pictures may cast them in a new light.